akhilmohnn/nodeBasics/README.md

 # nodeWorks

-A collection of notes, projects, and exercises by [akhilmohnn](https://github.com/akhilmohnn) as I learn Node.js and JavaScript from the basics.
+A collection of notes, projects, and exercises by [akhilmohnn](https://github.com/akhilmohnn) as I learn Node.js from the basics.
 This repository includes fundamental concepts, practical examples, and hands-on exercises to build proficiency in Node.js and JavaScript.

 ## Table of Contents